On the importance of 3D stress state in 2D earthquake rupture simulations with off-fault deformation: Stress field and faulting

 In numerical studies, it is more common to define $\Psi$, the angle between the fault plane and $\sigma_1$ (Figure~\ref{fig01orientation} \& \ref{fig02setup}), such as $\Psi=\pi/2-\theta$.
 Hence, as illustrated in Figure~\ref{fig01orientation}a, the relationship between the magnitudes of $\s{yy}$ and $\s{xx}$ depends on $\Psi$ in the following manner \begin{linenomath*} \end{linenomath*}

 Then, for an optimal angle $\theta_{opt}=\pi/4 +\phi/2$ shear failure occurs on a plane containing the $\sigma_2$ direction, when $\s{yy} =\s{eff}$ and $\s{xy} =\tau_y$, i.e., when the failure envelop is tangential to the Mohr's circle.
 Relying on experimental studies, the internal friction $\mu$ generally lies between 0.5 and 1 (Jaeger and Cook, 1979).
 Hence the optimal angle $\theta_{opt}$ varies between 58$\degree$ and 68$\degree$ and the new fault should make an angle $\Psi$ with $\sigma_1$ between 32$\degree$ and 22$\degree$ respectively.
-Following the same reasoning for a pre-existing fault plane, if we consider a static coefficient of friction $\mu_s=0.6$, which corresponds to a large variety of rocks and minerals \citep{byerlee1978friction}, fault are optimally oriented when they makes an angle $\Psi\simeq30\degree$ with $\sigma_1$.
+Following the same reasoning for a pre-existing fault plane, if we consider a static coefficient of friction $\mu_s=0.6$, which corresponds to a large variety of rocks and minerals \citep{byerlee1978friction}, fault\add[review]{s} are optimally oriented when they make\remove[review]{s} an angle $\Psi\simeq30\degree$ with $\sigma_1$.